Friday, July 28, 2023

 Copyright © Festival in LA, 2022

-In 2016, a friend of the Award-winning Brazilian journalist and producer Gabriel Uchida told him to cover and document the story of the fires and the full-scale warfare the natives had to protect the rainforest.
-Since then, Gabriel moved to Amazon’s communities to continue his journalist work and bring to light the recompilation of those tragic events.
+In 2016, a friend of the award-winning Brazilian journalist and producer Gabriel Uchida advised him to cover and document the story of the fires and the full-scale warfare that the natives had to endure to protect the rainforest.
+Since then, Gabriel has moved to Amazonian communities to continue his journalistic work and shed light on the reexamination of those tragic events.

 Director Alex Pritz, producer Gabriel Uchida.
 Photo by José Alberto Hermosillo.